 Windows Error Codes and what they mean

-Error Messages for Windows example Screenshot:
+Error Messages for Windows Example

-Error Messages for Windows Screenshot
+Error Messages for Windows program showing decoded Windows error codes

-You can download the Error Messages for Windows tool directly from the Authors Site
+You can download the Error Messages for Windows tool directly from the author's site.

 0 The operation completed successfully.